The association for the people and businesses of Sheffield's digital industries.

 Sheffield Hallam University’s Annual Degree Apprenticeship Opportunity

-Our Regional Partner is seeking employers to take on local digital degree apprentices this September.
+Our Ecosystem Partner is seeking employers to take on local digital degree apprentices this September.

 Sheffield Hallam University has extended the range of digital subjects it offers a degree apprenticeship in, and has a pool of strong candidates looking to find a suitable employer and join one of the five courses available in September.
 Whilst taking on an apprentice is a big commitment, we think the funding available and the opportunity to shape your next employee so early in their career, are reasons that all employers should consider it.